top of page

 Hit-Monkey Season 2

 This show has really grown on me.
 There is some great character work buried under all the dead bodies.
 I usually wince at eco-terrorism plots from giant corporations, but I'll give them a pass.
-I will say, between Sudeikis and Leslie Jones the constant profanity gets grating.
+Between Sudeikis and Leslie Jones the constant profanity gets grating.

 Premiere: Jul 15, 2024